RichEditD2D Window Controls

 This post is for desktop programmers who use RichEdit window controls in their applications and would like to have more display functionality.
 Examples of such controls include the desktop Outlook To, Cc, and Subject lines as well as WinForms RichTextBox controls, WordPad, and myriad other programs.
 It’s easy to create a RichEdit window control by calling CreateWindowEx(dwExStyle, lpClassName, …), where lpClassName identifies the class of RichEdit control.
 Up to January 2020, all RichEdit window controls use the RichEdit GDI/Uniscribe code path.
 Accordingly, they cannot benefit from the many improvements only available on the RichEdit D2D/DirectWrite path.
 Such improvements include color-font support, color emoji, OpenType features such as swash variants and stylistic sets, and variable-font axis settings.

 In January 2020, the Microsoft 365 RichEdit introduced a D2D/DirectWrite RichEdit window control with the new window class “RichEditD2D”.
-It uses D2D/DirectWrite for text and images and the window’s HDC for rendering embedded objects.
-It doesn’t support printing yet, since printing requires GDI.
-Fortunately, many applications don’t need to print anymore.
+It uses D2D/DirectWrite for text and images and the window’s HDC for rendering embedded objects and printing.
 On my laptop, the Microsoft 365 RichEdit is housed in C:\Program Files\Microsoft Office\root\vfs\ProgramFilesCommonX64\Microsoft Shared\OFFICE16\riched20.dll.

 RichEdit windowless controls have supported the D2D/DirectWrite code path for years now.
 For such controls, the client has to implement the ITextHost or ITextHost2 interface, which are more complicated than simply calling CreateWindowEx().
 They’re also more flexible, so many programs use windowless RichEdit controls in Office and in Windows.
 For example, the XAML TextBox and RichTextBox controls use windowless controls running in the D2D/DirectWrite mode and automatically enable color emoji.